VinceWak/Labs_0116/module_1/Python_week_1/README.md

 | Phase 1 |
 |:--------:|
 * Choose your game.
 * Plan your project.
-Remember that we are providing you with a Trello [template](https://trello.com/b/pc2CNZTo/project-1-build-your-own-game).
 * Fork the repository and edit the README overview.
 You can find a [template](https://github.com/ta-data-bcn/Project-Week-1-Build-Your-Own-Game/blob/master/your-project/README.md) for your README file in this repository.
 Remember to keep the README up-to-date.
 * Once you finish, start coding!

 | Phase 2 |
 |:--------:|
-* In the evening, start preparing the slides for Friday's presentation.
+* In the evening, start preparing the slides for Monday's presentation.
+Please, keep in mind the time limitations for your pitch.

 | Phase 3 |
 |:--------:|
 * Presentation time!
+(On Monday)

 ## Presentation
 The presentation time limit is **5 minutes**!
 You will have **3 minutes** to present your project to the class and then **2 minutes** for Q&A.